 Remember that there is no perfect bio, and there are no two alike.
 Although these are all good ideas, it’s not an exact formula.
 Your author bio will be unique and will change as you write more books and gain more accolades (because we know you will!).

 Now tell me the truth.
 Is your book really done?
 We can help you finish your manuscript and really make use of this carefully crafted author bio!
-Schedule a webinar with Chandler today to get started!
+Check out the training below to get started!

 Do you have more author bio tips to share with our writing community?
 Do you think bios should be longer than three sentences or do you like this standard size?